hkandala/hkandala/README.md

 - 🌱 I’m currently learning **Rust, Go, WebAssembly, WebRTC, Vim**

-- 📝 I regulary write articles on [https://hkandala.dev/](https://hkandala.dev/)
+- 📝 I regulary write articles on [hkandala.dev](https://hkandala.dev)

 - 📄 Know about my experiences: [resume.hkandala.dev](https://resume.hkandala.dev)

 - 💬 I like to discuss **anything related to devices made with silicon, astrophysics, and neuroscience**

-- ⚡ Fun fact: **I can stay active an entire day even with few hours of sleep**
+- ⚡ Fun fact: **I can stay active an entire day with few hours of sleep**

 - 📫 How to reach me: [kandalaharish95@gmail.com](mailto:kandalaharish95@gmail.com) or [linkedin.com/in/harish095](https://www.linkedin.com/in/harish095)